Thermistors in Temperature Indicator Circuits

 It is imperative that you do not use an electric jug with an exposed heating element when doing this.

-If you would rather use a known ambient temperature as the low reference point, you may also start by setting RV1 to have the metre read 0° when the sensor is at that temperature.
+If you would rather use a known ambient temperature as the low reference point, you may also start by setting RV1 to have the meter read 0° when the sensor is at that temperature.

 Readjust RV1 to display the true ambient temperature after the sensor reaches ambient temperature again (giving cooling time).